Pat’s 2018 Medicare, Medicare

 - Some plans have dropped the 3 day hospital stay requirement to get covered care in a skilled nursing facility.

-- You can call Medicare for policy information and they can enroll you in a new plan.
+- You can call Medicare or an insurance agent for policy information and they can enroll you in a new plan.

 - ALS patients can go on Medicare thru disability as soon as they are diagnosed.
 They also qualify for Medicare Supplements, Part D and MAP plans at that time.